MatejKovacic/RasPBX-install/README.md

        psk="MySuperStrongPassword!"
     }

 Save the file and after a minute or so, RaspberryPi will automatically connect to `MyHome` WiFi network.
+You can check this with `iwconfig wlan0` or `iwgetid` commands.
+If device will not connect to the WiFi network automatically, you will have to reboot it.

 ifconfig wlan0
 wlan0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500